Crush Debt (And Your Savings Goals) With the 70/20/10 Budget

 - Investing in real estate

-If you have little to no money in your savings account for emergencies, ideally you should focus on building up your emergency fund until you have enough to cover three to six months of essential expenses.
+If you have little to no money in your savings account for emergencies, you should focus on building up your emergency fund until you have enough to cover three to six months of essential expenses.
+Savings are also important to handle variable expenses that might come up when you’re paying bills.

-However, it’s also okay to save money for multiple savings goals at the same time.
-You may feel like retirement is a long way away but it’s best to start as early as possible to take advantage of the power of compounding.
+However, it’s also OK to save money for multiple savings goals at the same time.
+You may feel like retirement is a long way away, but it’s best to start as early as possible to take advantage of the power of compounding.

 Earmark 10% of Your Take-Home Pay for Debt or Donating